-Secret social media almost sounds like an oxymoron theses days.
-You may be thinking of that small (but growing) percentage that have a locked Instagram account, but the area I’m delving into are the are of dark social that encompasses closed and secret groups, societies, clubs if you will.
+Secret social media almost sounds like an oxymoron these days.
+You may be thinking of that small (but growing) percentage that have a locked Instagram account, but the area I'm delving into is the area of dark social that encompasses closed and secret groups, societies, clubs if you will.
 These reside mainly on Facebook (for the general non-techie public), though they branch out from there, and these groups have the ability to strongly affect a brand.

 Oh and another thing - they are behind closed doors, so no access to the data, no matter how good your agency's data team is.